chibataiki/WiFi-Security/README.md

 # Wifi Security
-A list of references to fuzzing resources for wifi security testing.
+A list of wifi security.

 ## Contents